-On giving not less than 10 nor more than 40 days' notice (an "Optional Redemption Notice") to the Trustee and the Securityholders in accordance with Condition 16, the Issuer may redeem all but not some only of the Securities on any date during the period commencing (and including) 9 September 2027 to (and including) the First Reset Date or on any Coupon Payment Date thereafter (each an "Optional Redemption Date") as specified in the Optional Redemption Notice at their principal amount (together with interest accrued to (but excluding) the relevant Optional Redemption Date and any Outstanding Payments).
+- (i) Unless the redemption provisions contained in Condition 6(c), 6(d) or 6(e) have been exercised, on giving not less than 10 nor more than 40 days' notice (a "Make-whole Redemption Notice") to the Trustee and the Securityholders in accordance with Condition 16, which notice shall be irrevocable, the Issuer may redeem all but not some only of the Securities on any date prior to the First Call Date (any such date, a "Make-whole Redemption Date") as specified in the Make-whole Redemption Notice at the Make-whole Redemption Amount.
+The Issuer shall notify the Securityholders in accordance with Condition 16 of the Make-whole Redemption Amount as soon as reasonably practicable after the Issuer is notified of such by the Quotation Agent on the Make-whole Calculation Date. - (ii) On giving not less than 10 nor more than 40 days' notice (an "Optional Redemption Notice") to the Trustee and the Securityholders in accordance with Condition 16, which notice shall be irrevocable, the Issuer may redeem all but not some only of the Securities on any date during the period commencing (and including) the First Call Date to (and including) the First Reset Date or on any Coupon Payment Date thereafter (each an "Optional Redemption Date") as specified in the Optional Redemption Notice at their principal amount (together with interest accrued to (but excluding) the relevant Optional Redemption Date and any Outstanding Payments).